The-Gate-Project/AerieBG1/BG1Aerie/Readme-BG1Aerie.txt

 - Fix BGEE audio slot misassignment.
 - Use the original BG2 portrait as default and separate out the mod-included lighter portrait variant to a component.
 (Previous setup also affected her portrait in BG2.)
 - Polishing

+Version 2.3
+- Fix blurry portraits caused by using the wrong portrait sizes